bigginlab/OxCompBio/tutorials/MD/data/README.md

+## Required Data

-Files required for the simulation and the analysis.
+This directory contains input files required for the simulation and the analysis.